 Concert Band 9 allows students to study and experience music through performance in a wind and percussion ensemble.
 This course is designed to provide grade 9 students the continued study of music started in the middle schools.
 Most students will have some expertise on their chosen instrument, but the course is also open to experienced players who wish to learn a new instrument as well as beginners from grades 10, 11, and 12.
 This course leads, in the following year, to participation in the CSS Senior Concert Band, our major performance wind ensemble.
 Students will develop skills related to their chosen instruments as well as ensemble and performance skills.
 The language and the theory of music will also be studied.
 Social skills, such as cooperation, responsibility, acceptance, and team spirit, are also inseparable components of this course.
-Junior Concert Band members must attend one 7:15 am rehearsal per week as well as perform in all concerts.
+Junior Concert Band students will be expected to participate in all school concerts and performances.
 Practice records and playing tests in a variety of formats will be administered.
 Participation in a one-day music retreat in October is also mandatory for members of this ensemble.
 On a volunteer basis, participation in the Senior Concert Band is also available to advanced students.
+4 credits (FA)